Probing neutrino magnetic moments and the XENON1T excess with coherent elastic solar neutrino scattering

-\item Comparing between Figure ~\ref{constraints:AMM} and Figure~\ref{constraints:NDP}, one can easily conclude that CE$ \nu $NS process on DD experiments provide far more stringent constraints on the $\nu_{s}$MM than the electron neutrino elastic scattering (E$ \nu $ES) while weaker for the case of the $\nu_{a}$MM.
-In the presence of the $\nu_{a}$MM, E$ \nu $ES induces significantly more events than CE$ \nu $NS with advantages of both higher event rate at most recoil energy and a much larger allowed recoil energy range.
+\item Comparing between Figure ~\ref{constraints:AMM} and Figure~\ref{constraints:NDP}, one can conclude that the CE$ \nu $NS process in DD experiments provides far more stringent constraints on the $\nu_{s}$MM than the electron neutrino elastic scattering (E$ \nu $ES) while weaker for the case of the $\nu_{a}$MM.
+In the presence of the $\nu_{a}$MM, E$ \nu $ES induces significantly more events than CE$ \nu $NS with advantages of both higher event rate at most recoil energies and a much larger allowed recoil energy range.
 In the presence of the $\nu_{s}$MM, the situation becomes more complicated since the minimal neutrino energies to trigger the up-scattering are not monotone increasing.
-It can be easily observed from Eq.~(\ref{Emin_ndp}) that the minimal neutrino energy continuously decreases before the recoil energy reaches $ T_{\rm min}=m_4^2/2(m_4+M)$, where $ M $ is the mass for the target electrons or nuclei.
+It can be easily observed from Eq.~(\ref{Emin_ndp}) that the minimal neutrino energy $E_{{\rm min}}$ continuously decreases as the increase of the recoil energy $T$, until $E_{{\rm min}}$ reaches the extreme value at $ T_{}=m_4^2/2(m_4+M)$, where $ M $ is the mass for the target electrons or nuclei and $m_4$ is the sterile neutrino mass.
 After the minimal neutrino energy reaches the extreme value, it will start to increase as the recoil energy.
-For the CE$ \nu $NS, the recoil energy $ T_{\rm min} $ is much smaller than the expected experimental detection threshold due to the heavy nuclear mass and the minimal neutrino energy to trigger scattering is monotone increasing with the recoil energy in the measured energy range.
-For the E$ \nu $ES, since $ m_4 $ can be similar to the order of the electron mass, the extreme value of $ T_{\rm min} $ will be in the detection range and may exceeds the upper bound of the measured range when $ m_4 $ is at the level of several hundreds of keV.
+For the CE$ \nu $NS, the recoil energy $T$ at the minimal $E_{{\rm min}}$ is much smaller than the expected experimental detection threshold due to the heavy nuclear mass, and the minimal neutrino energy to trigger scattering is monotone increasing with the recoil energy in the measured energy range.
+For the E$ \nu $ES, since $ m_4 $ can be similar to the order of the electron mass, $T_{}$ at the minimal $E_{{\rm min}}$ will be in the detection energy range and may even exceeds the upper bound of the measured energy range when $ m_4 $ is at the level of several hundreds of keV.
 This kinetic constraints in the upscattering process with the $\nu_4$ and electron will limit the sensitivity of the E$ \nu $ES process to the $\nu_{s}$MM.
-Therefore, it can be concluded from the above discussions that CE$ \nu $NS has significant advantages in constraining the $\nu_{s}$MM compared to the E$ \nu $ES process, especially for heavier sterile neutrinos.
+Therefore, it can be concluded that CE$ \nu $NS has significant advantages in constraining the $\nu_{s}$MM compared to the E$ \nu $ES process, especially for heavier sterile neutrinos.